google/channel-id-enclave/README.md

 ## About

-These patches enable Chromium to store its Channel ID private keys in an Intel SGX enclave.
-The BoringSSL patch enables an opaque key for Channel ID, and the Chromium patch enables an opaque key along with providing an implementation of hardware-backed keys using the Intel SGX SDK.
+There are two related patches in this project: The BoringSSL patch enables an opaque key for Channel ID, and the Chromium patch enables an opaque key along with providing an implementation of hardware-backed keys using the Intel SGX SDK.
+Together, these patches demonstrate how Chromium could store its Channel ID private keys in an Intel SGX enclave.

 ## Compile and run